This is an easy Makeup tutorial for mature skin! with my best hacks on How to look 10 years younger with makeup.

 A question that I get asked frequently is, what are the best colors for mature eyes?
 Can I wear a shimmer eyeshadow? what about neon colors?

 And my answer is, YES some specific colors and eyeshadows work great for mature eyes looks, like neutrals, browns, and beiges.

 BUT THIS IS NOT A RULE.
 You don’t need ONLY to wear these colors.

 A beautiful email subscriber asked me the other day if she was too old for the “sexy” makeup look?
 She is over 40.

 And I’ll prove that in this tutorial.

 My model (over 50) ended up looking Gorgeous, beautiful, SEXY, and 10 years younger.

 Aging eyes, like any other type of eyes, are free to use and combine shades like blue, pink, green, silver, golden, and purple just like any other.

-Based on your eye colors, you can choose shades that will enhance your eye.
-For example, if you have brown eyes, a purple or blue color goes amazing.
+For example, if you have brown eyes, a purple or blue color goes terrific.

-For my blue eyes, try a cooper, bronze, and blue shades to make your blue eyes pop even more.
+For my blue eyes, try a copper, bronze, and blue shades to make your blue eyes pop even more.